encryptionstudio/spotifyre/README.md

 ## 💼 License

-Spotube is open source and licensed under the [BSD-4-Clause](/LICENSE) License.
+spotifyre is open source and licensed under the [BSD-4-Clause](/LICENSE) License.

 If you are concerned, you can [read the reason of choosing this license](https://dev.to/krtirtho/choosing-open-source-license-wisely-1m3p).